mattermost/docs/source/administration/backup.rst

 A "complete" disaster recovery solution would protect against both real-time hardware failures using high availability, data corruption failures using automation, and failures of the primary data center by offering both offsite backup and offsite redundant infrastructure.
 Because the complexity of a full disaster recovery solution is high, it is common for customers to consider trade-offs in cost and complexity relative to the anticipated risks and target recovery times.

-Failover from single sign-in outage
+Failover from Single sign-in outage
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When using single sign-on with Mattermost Enterprise Edition an outage to your SSO provider can cause a partial outage on your Mattermost instance.
+When using Single sign-on with Mattermost Enterprise Edition an outage to your SSO provider can cause a partial outage on your Mattermost instance.

 **What happens during an SSO outage?**